bitprj/BitCamp/Serverless-Functions/week0/README.md

 # Week 0: Fundamentals of JavaScript

 This week (prerequisite) will focus on teaching/revisiting key JavaScript skills to complete the 4 week learning lab where you will create a Emotion Reader Engine with Azure Functions and a Face API.
+Students complete this project as a prerequisite *prior* to the start of camp as a review resource.

 **Learning Objectives:**